DrayWilliams1/sChallenge_WinForm/README.md

 # sChallenge_WinForm
-An .NET Windows Forms demonstration.
+A .NET Windows Forms demonstration.
 ## Summary
 Provides a basic windows form application to enter patient details for the Telehealth application.